francyfox/mina/README.md

 ## Project

-Its app for staff of Mina city
+Its app for staff of Mina city.
+Create placemark for tents with description.
+Connected to Firebase database

 App with few endpoints: